sailmail/iridiumPPP.txt

 If the phone doesn't connect at all, check the signal and then check the modem and connection settings above.

-If the phone connects but you cannot connect to Sailmail then check the telnet settings below.
+If the phone connects but you cannot connect to SailMail then check the internet settings below.
 You must be using port-50.

-To check your telnet settings first open the Telnet window (click the "Internet" button or go to Airmail's Modules menu and select Internet or Telnet Client).
-Make sure "Sailmail" is selected if you have also configured Airmail for ham use.
-Select "WRD719" and click "Settings", or if not found then click "New".
+To check your Telnet settings first open the Telnet window (click the "Internet" button or go to Airmail's Modules menu and select Internet or Telnet Client).
+Make sure "SailMail" is selected if you have also configured Airmail for ham use.
+Select "Server1" (or WRD719) and click "Settings", or if not found then click "New".

 Check the following settings: